 Stock - A randomly breeding group of individuals that has spatial, temporal, or behavioral integrity from other randomly breeding groups of that same species.

-Stocking - The physical act of putting fish into the water; either hatchery or transplants from the wild.
+Stocking - The physical act of putting fish into the water; either hatchery reared fish or transplants from the wild.

-Supplementation - The use of artificial propagation or transplants in attempting to maintain or increase abundance of naturally reproducing fish populations.
+Supplementation - The use of stocking to attempt to maintain or increase abundance of naturally reproducing fish stocks.